garlicshk/lingcorpora.py/README.md

 ## Contributors

 The project is maintained by [Ekaterina Gerasimenko](https://github.com/kategerasimenko) and [Artyom Kopetskiy](https://github.com/akv17).
-At different stages, the following people have contributed to the project: Alexey Koshevoy, Mark Sobolev, Anna Zueva, Diana Malyshok, Maria Terekhina, Ustinya Kosheleva and George Moroz.
+At different stages, the following people have contributed to the project: Alexey Koshevoy, Mark Sobolev, Anna Zueva, Diana Malyshok, Maria Terekhina, Ustinya Kosheleva, Michael Voronov and George Moroz.

 ## Citation